Sales tax permits: A state-by-state guide

 Physical presence in a state still triggers nexus, but with the Supreme Court ruling in South Dakota v.
 Wayfair, Inc., nexus can also be established solely by economic activity in a state (economic nexus).
 In pioneering South Dakota, for example, economic nexus is established when a remote seller has more than $100,000 in sales or at least 200 transactions in the state in the current or previous calendar year.

-Approximately 35 states have adopted economic nexus since the Wayfair ruling.
+More than 43 states have adopted economic nexus since the Wayfair ruling.
 Out-of-state businesses that surpass the economic nexus thresholds in these states are required to obtain a sales tax permit and collect and remit sales tax according to state and local laws.

 How do you get a sales tax permit?